• Welcome In!

 I appreciated that Duncan and Ellen’s relationship developed over time and through friendship.
 They know each other for almost a year before they’re wed and begin their sexual relationship.
 There was a natural and realistic progression to their growing feelings for each other.

-And it’s clear Bertrice Small is a huge history lover and well-researched with the knowledge available at the time she wrote the book.
+And it’s clear Bertrice Small was a huge history lover and well-researched with the knowledge available at the time she wrote the book.
 There were lots of history elements – especially regarding King James and historically accurate foods for the time period – greatly interwoven into the story.

 However – and now I’ll move into the challenges I had with this book – the constant, lengthy and repetitive historical references regarding King James frankly bogged down the book.